 Integration Services Service

-Microsoft SQL Server 2005 Integration Services (SSIS) includes the Integration Services service, a Windows service for managing Integration Services packages.
+Microsoft SQL Server Integration Services includes the Integration Services service, a Windows service for managing Integration Services packages.
 The Integration Services service is available only in SQL Server Management Studio.

 Running the Integration Services service provides the following management capabilities:

-The Integration Services service is installed when you install the Integration Services component of SQL Server 2005.
-The Integration Services service is started and the startup type of the service is set to automatic.
+The Integration Services service is installed when you install the Integration Services component of SQL Server.
+By default, the Integration Services service is started and the startup type of the service is set to automatic.
 The service must be running to monitor the packages that are stored in the SSIS Package Store.
-The SSIS Package Store can be either the msdb database in an instance of SQL Server 2005 or the designated folders in the file system.
+The SSIS Package Store can be either the msdb database in an instance of SQL Server or the designated folders in the file system.

 The Integration Services service is not required if you only want to design and execute Integration Services packages.
 However, the service is required to list and monitor packages using SQL Server Management Studio.

-Describes how to start and stop the service itself, and how to view the events and logs that the service generates.
+Describes how to start and stop the service itself and to view the events and logs that it generates.

 Describes how to configure options for the service, including folders for the storage of packages.